openmainframeproject/feilong/doc/source/restapi.rst

 Softstop guest
 --------------

-Stop a guest gracefully, it will firstly shutdown the os on vm, then stop the vm.
+Stop a guest gracefully, it will first shut down the OS on the VM, then stop the VM.

 **POST /guests/{userid}/action**